Submitting scientific papers: online portals

 Other submission tips include:

-Why are online portals widely used by journals for submissions?
+Why are electronic portals widely used by journals for online submissions?

 Older academics will remember the days when journals operated using email and spreadsheets.
 Journals are now global enterprises with editorial boards scattered all over the world.
 An online portal ensures everyone can log in, see which manuscripts are assigned to them, check their stages and find out if any action is required at a glance.

-Managing submissions is simplified and there are less risks of errors, omissions and loss of data.
+Managing online submissions is simplified and there are less risks of errors, omissions and loss of data.
 Both reviewers and the editorial team receive reminders of what needs doing and at which stage a submission is.
-Online systems also provide user data for a journal, such as how many submissions have been received, what the acceptance/rejection rate is, where the submissions have come from, etc.
+Online submission systems also provide user data for an academic journal, such as how many submissions have been received, what the acceptance/rejection rate is, where the submissions have come from, etc.

-Submission portals also help to speed up the process; as most journals discourage multiple submissions, it’s in the researcher’s interest to receive a prompt reply from the journal approached.
+Online submission systems also help to speed up the process; as most scholarly journals discourage multiple submissions, it’s in the researcher’s interest to receive a prompt reply from the journal approached.